-My suggestion: Cycle Savvy: The Smart Teen’s Guide to the Mysteries of Her Body by Toni Weschler
+My suggestion for GIRLS: Cycle Savvy: The Smart Teen’s Guide to the Mysteries of Her Body by Toni Weschler

 Answers that will help you understand what is really happening with your body on a day-to-day basis.
 It’s the first book specifically designed to teach young women about the practical benefits of charting their cycles.
 Explore the fascinating world of ovulation, fertility, and why you even have periods at all!
 And learn all about the body signals, mood changes, and other signs that accompany your cycle.
 This book was recommended to us by a doula friend of mine and it is wonderful!

 My suggestion for BOYS (reader recommendation!): Lintball Leo’s Not-So-Stupid Questions About Your Body by